Chart Color Schemes

 Population growth drivers in Fulham Gardens are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The suburb of Fulham Gardens had an estimated population of 7,271 as of February 2026, according to analysis of ABS population updates and new addresses validated by AreaSearch.
-This figure represents a growth of 698 people (10.6%) since the 2021 Census, which reported a population of 6,573.
-The increase is inferred from AreaSearch's estimated resident population of 6,918 in June 2024, along with an additional 73 validated new addresses since the Census date.
-This results in a population density ratio of 3,004 persons per square kilometer, placing Fulham Gardens in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate exceeded both the state (9.0%) and Greater Adelaide averages since the 2021 census.
+As of May 2026, the population of Fulham Gardens is estimated at around 6,857 people.
+This represents an increase of 284 individuals since the 2021 Census, which recorded a population of 6,573.
+The current estimate is based on AreaSearch's validation of new addresses and examination of ABS's ERP data release from June 2025, indicating a resident population of 6,820.
+This results in a population density ratio of 2,833 persons per square kilometer, placing Fulham Gardens in the upper quartile relative to other locations assessed by AreaSearch.
 Overseas migration contributed approximately 82.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population